 This is especially important now that we are closer to our Lord’s return than ever before in history.
 When we witness events and hostilities that surely point to the end of times.
-And yet, we realize as Jesus tells us clearly that only the Father knows when he will wrap up our game of life, close up his board of this age, and invite us to his after party at the great feast before he reveals whatever next he has instore for us.
-And it will be wonderful.
+As one sign recently said, ‘one in hundred years drought, fire, flood and pandemic, all in 18 months.’
+And yet, we realize as Jesus tells us clearly that only the Father knows when he will wrap up this age, and usher in a new age of peace and love.
+And that will be wonderful.

 Because of Good Friday, we can hear the words of Hebrews with a new direction in our life, ‘dear brothers and sisters, we can boldly enter heaven’s Most Holy Place because of the blood of Jesus.
 This is the new, life-giving way that Christ has opened up for us through the sacred curtain, by means of his death for us.’